-In October 2023, the major clinical neurology journal, Neurology, published additional analyses of the AscenD-LB Trial data that further strengthened these conclusions regarding neflamapimod's potential efficacy and identified the DLB patient population most responsive to neflamapimod treatment.
-In these analyses, the results were stratified by pre-treatment levels of plasma ptau181, which recent scientific literature has identified as a biomarker to differentiate DLB patients with AD-associated co-pathology - a form of mixed dementia which we sometimes refer to as "DLB+AD" - from DLB patients without AD-associated co-pathology - which we sometimes refer to as "pure DLB."
-In pure DLB patients, who generally represent early-stage patients with limited neurodegeneration in the hippocampus, the treatment response to neflamapimod in the AscenD-LB Trial was substantial (Cohen's d effect size ≥ 0.7 and statistically significant vs. placebo on the CDR-SB, TUG, cognitive tests of attention and working memory) and greater than the overall patient population.
-In a February 2024 publication in the Journal of Prevention of Alzheimer's Disease, results from our prior clinical trials of neflamapimod in AD and DLB were integrated to show not only the demonstrated effects of neflamapimod on cognition and function, but on other biomarkers such as EEG and brain volume and functional connectivity in the basal forebrain.
+In October 2023, the major clinical neurology journal, Neurology, published additional analyses of the AscenD-LB Trial data that further strengthened these conclusions regarding neflamapimod's potential and identified the DLB patient population most responsive to neflamapimod treatment.
+In these analyses, the study results were stratified by pre-treatment levels of plasma ptau181, which recent scientific literature has identified as a blood-based biomarker to differentiate advanced DLB patients - in whom there is significant, irreversible neuronal loss in the hippocampus and associated AD co-pathology - from Early-Stage DLB patients - in whom the disease is limited to synaptic dysfunction in the basal forebrain, a reversible component of the disease, and there is no associated AD co-pathology.
+It is estimated that Early-Stage DLB patients comprise approximately 50% of the total diagnosed DLB patient population at any given time and that the remaining 50% is comprised of patients with advanced DLB, which is sometimes referred to in the scientific literature as "DLB-AD" or a form of "mixed dementia."
+In patients with a plasma ptau181 level of less than 2.2 pg/mL, the treatment response to neflamapimod in the AscenD-LB Trial was substantially greater than the overall patient population, with a Cohen's d effect size \geq 0.7 and statistically significant vs. placebo on the CDR-SB, TUG, cognitive tests of attention and working memory.
+In a February 2024 publication in the Journal of Prevention of Alzheimer's Disease, results from our prior clinical trials of neflamapimod in AD and DLB were integrated to show not only the demonstrated effects of neflamapimod on cognition and function, but on other biomarkers such as EEG and basal forebrain volume and functional connectivity by MRI.

-Our ongoing RewinD-LB Trial is a double-blind, placebo-controlled, 16-week Phase 2b study in 160 patients with pure DLB funded by a \$21.0 million grant from the NIA.
+Our ongoing RewinD-LB Trial is a double-blind, placebo-controlled, 16-week Phase 2b study that enrolled 159 patients with Early-Stage DLB, and is funded by a \$21.0 million grant from the NIA.
 The trial is intended to confirm the efficacy findings from the AscenD-LB Trial and definitively demonstrate proof-of-concept.
-We have utilized our subsequent analyses of the AscenD-LB data and the other information described above to optimize the RewinD-LB Trial's design and bolster the trial's statistical power.
-Critically, the RewinD-LB Trial will exclude patients with Alzheimer's disease related co-pathology as evaluated by plasma ptau181 levels (i.e., the study will only enroll patients with pure DLB) and, to enrich for such patients, the global CDR-SB score at entry will be limited to 0.5 or 1.0.
-Together with additional modifications to the Phase 2a design related to dosing regimen and primary endpoint, sample size calculations indicate that the RewinD-LB Phase Trial has greater than 95% statistical power (approaching 100%) to meet its primary objective of demonstrating improvement relative to placebo on change in CDR-SB over the course of the study.
+We have utilized our subsequent analyses of the AscenD-LB Trial data and the other information described above to optimize the RewinD-LB Trial's design and bolster the trial's statistical power.
+Critically, the RewinD-LB Trial excluded patients with advanced DLB as evaluated by plasma ptau181 levels (i.e., the study only enrolled patients with Early-Stage DLB).
+To enrich for such patients during screening, the global Clinical Dementia Rating score at entry was limited to 0.5 or 1.0; based on the enrollment data in our AscenD-LB and RewinD-LB Trials, among these patients with mild or very mild dementia, we estimate that the percentage of patients with Early-Stage DLB is substantially higher (approximately 66% among patients screened in RewinD-LB) as compared to the overall DLB population as a whole (approximately 50%).
+Together with additional modifications to the AscenD-LB Trial design related to dosing regimen (40 mg TID) and primary endpoint (CDR-SB), sample size calculations indicate that the RewinD-LB Phase Trial has greater than 95% statistical power (approaching 100%) to meet its primary objective of demonstrating improvement relative to placebo on change in CDR-SB, a global measure of dementia severity, over the course of the study.